Update: Massachusetts “Grand Bargain” Includes New PFML Law, but Program Implementation Might be Delayed

 Paid Family and Medical Leave

 Massachusetts becomes one of only a handful of states in the nation to pass paid family and medical leave (PFML) legislation.
 Under the new law, covered employers include those who employ one or more individuals.
 Effective Jan.
-1, 2021, covered individuals — including current employees, and certain former employees and self-employed individuals who meet standards under the law — will be eligible to begin claiming benefits for bonding with a child or newborn, service-member related events, and dealing with the employee's own serious health condition.
+1, 2021, covered individuals — including current employees, and certain former employees and independent contractors who meet standards under the law — will be eligible to begin claiming benefits for bonding with a child or newborn, service-member related events, and dealing with the employee's own serious health condition.
 Effective July 1, 2021, eligible individuals may begin claiming benefits to care for a family member with a serious health condition.
 Covered individuals will be eligible to take up to 12 weeks of job protected family leave and up to 20 weeks of job protected medical leave.

 Paid family leave arising from a covered service member’s call to active duty is capped at 26 weeks per benefit year.
 Employees are capped at 26 combined weeks of leave in a single year (52 consecutive weeks).